giannosfor/Interval-Scheduling/README.md

 Then the smallest complete supervising committee would consist of just the second student, since the second shift overlaps both the first and the third.

+Algorithm Design by Jon Kleinberg and Éva Tardos